aydakikio/blocker/README.md

 # First look
 blocker is a useful tool for blocking certain websites on linux operating system.
-I allows you to block certain websites for all ips in `ifconfig`.
+It allows you to block certain websites for all ips in `ifconfig`.
-And helps you to block distractions.

-# How to setup
+# Requirements
 This script based on bash shell.
 You can check if you are using bash or not with this commend:
 > $ which bash

 if output of commend is: `/usr/bin/bash` that means you are using bash.

+# How to setup
 For adding a website for blocking , add `"www.website address"` to `websites` array in script.
 It will generate a block state for each ip and website in `websites` array.
 Each block state will add to `/etc/host/` file.

+For editing the script run this commend on terminal:

+> $ nano blocker.sh

+You can fill `nano` with your favourite text editor.

+And then add your websites to

 > [!WARNING]
 >  please don't insert websites with `https://` or `http://` prefixes.
 This method will not working with these prefixes.